SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 LOCALE

-Full locale name (in xx_XX.charset format or other format required by PHP gettext functions).
-From 1.4.4/1.5.1 'value' can contain array.
-If PHP version is older than 4.3.0, system uses only first locale name listed in array.
-First locale name must be compatible with FreeBSD system locale names.
+The full locale name (in "xx_XX.charset" format or other format required by PHP gettext functions).
+Starting with 1.4.4/1.5.1 and up, 'value' can contain an array.
+If the PHP version is older than 4.3.0, the system will use only the first locale name listed in the array.
+The first locale name must be compatible with the FreeBSD system locale names.
+Under all other setups, if the first locale is not supported, SquirrelMail will continue to try the other locales in the order given in this array.
+Developers can check for supported locale names on their system by checking the contents of, for example, /usr/lib/locale/ (RedHat/Fedora).

 DIR